Some links in this post may be affiliate links

 Place the set up in a well-lit, warm place and maintain the soil moist until the stem cuttings are rooted.
 Rooting may take about 4 weeks.

-Allow substancial growth before transplanting the new Fairy Crassula after which routine care can begin.
+Allow substancial growth before transplanting the new Crassula Fairy after which routine care can begin.

 Elongated stems or leggy growth in Fairy Crassula is due to two possible reasons.
 One possible reason is overwatering or soggy soil in the cold season.

 Reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time, therefore, the plant does not need a lot of water.
+In addition, ensure that the pot has a drainage hole and the soil is free-draining to prevent it from getting soggy.

-Position the plant in bright light with at least 4-6 hours of direct sunlight during the growing season or instal a grow light if the natural lighting is not adequate.
+The second possible reason for elongated stems or leggy growth in Pitted Crassula is too little light during the growing season.
+Position the plant in bright light with at least 4-6 hours of direct sunlight or instal grow lights if the natural lighting is not adequate.
+Check out this guide on understanding light for houseplants.

 Brown dry leaf spots in Fairy Crassula are due to underwatering during the growing season as the plant requires that the soil be maintained moderately moist through out.
+Water the plant liberally during the growing season and allow the top half of soil to dry out between waterings but do not allow it to dry out completely.

 Wilted and discolored leaves in Fairy Crassula are caused by overwatering during the cold season.
 Decrease watering in the cold season to maintain the soil barely moist as growth is reduced at this time.